the-global-hackathon/CasperLabs-Developer-Community/Join-CasperLabs-@-LA-Blockchain-Week-Global-Hackathon-(TGH)-|-GraphQL-Interface-Challenge-|-Oct.-13-to-16,-2019.md

-###  CasperLabs is excited about sponsoring the Graph QL Interface Challenge as part of this year's 2019 LA Blockchain week.
+###  CasperLabs is excited about sponsoring the Graph QL Interface Challenge as part of this year's 2019 LA Blockchain week with up to 1 Bitcoin worth of prizes to 3 winning teams.
 #### Detailed information about prizes and participation in this hackathon is available --> [HERE](https://medium.com/casperlabs/casperlabs-is-sponsoring-the-graphql-interface-challenge-at-la-blockchain-week-hackathon-october-c8233262899e)

 ***